 In treating patients, he aims to build a working alliance towards treatment goals, offering the most appropriate and effective treatments.
 He is highly seasoned in helping patients manage their medication regimen and finding the best combination to provide relief.

 His focus on depression and mood disorders began when he noticed the toll depression has taken on the population as a whole.
 While he has successfully treated many patients with medication, be believes that Transcranial Magnetic Stimulation (TMS) is a non-invasive therapy that provides more robust treatment options.
 With this growing technological advancement that allows treatments to be more specific to the brain regions involved in psychiatric disorders, he sees that TMS will likely be used as a tailored treatment beyond depression.

-He joins TMS Health Solutions in late Fall of 2017.
+He joined TMS Health Solutions in December 2017.

 Dr. Bumgarner enjoys both the cultural and natural diversity the Bay Area offers.
 He appreciates the generally mild weather that affords year-round access to a wide range of outdoor activities, parks, and hiking trails.
 After living in Mexico and cultivating an ongoing love of travel, he likes spicy food and prides himself on cooking new dishes with a little bit of a kick.

 Certificate from Duke University

 Dr. Bumgarner received his Bachelor’s degree in Architecture from North Carolina State University.
 During school, he took a year off and lived in Mexico, working with architects and teaching English as a Second Language (ESL).
 He found this time to be a fundamental, life-changing experience.
 After completing his degree, he continued to teach and enjoyed creating the curriculum for his classes, and moreover, seeing the progression of students.
 He craved that human connection that he had with students, and, while drawn to the humanistic goals of architecture, he ultimately believed medicine would provide more gratifying work.